123BLiN/gce-packer-terraform-ci/README.md

 # gce-packer-terraform

-Example repository to deploy instance built with packer using terraform on GCE
+Example repository to deploy instance built with packer using terraform on GCE using CicrleCI

 # How to use